YicongHong/Thinking-VLN/README.md

 "*I've seen things you people wouldn't believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.*" --- [Blade Runner 1982](https://www.imdb.com/title/tt0083658/).

-The greatest lesson I've learned in my PhD so far is not about how to publish a paper.
-It's about how to learn, how to think, how to find a solution, how to plan, how to work with others and how to communicate.
-Learn to persist, learn to respect, learn to be responsible, learn to be precise, learn to be open-minded, learn to be critical and generous.
-Learn to enjoy the great time at [ANU](https://www.anu.edu.au/), learn to value my own work and learn to contribute. :relaxed::relaxed::relaxed:

 ---------------

 ### Some more serious thinkings (last update 10.Mar.2021)